Home / Fish and Seafood Recipes / The Best Super Easy Thyme & Lemon Broiled Cod Recipe

 Instructions

 • Heat broiler and arrange a rack in the upper third of the oven.
 Line a baking sheet with aluminum foil and lay fillets in a single layer on foil.
-Drizzle oil over fish and rub over both sides.
+Drizzle 1 teaspoon oil over fish and rub over both sides.
 Lightly season both sides of the fish with salt and pepper.

 • Broil fish until cooked through and top has browned, about 5-6 minutes.
 Sprinkle with chili flakes and more thyme leaves if you'd like, then serve with the broiled lemon halves.